josdejong/typed-function/README.md

     best to add all of your desired automatic conversions before defining any typed functions.

+-   `typed.addConversions(conversions: ConversionDef[]): void`

+    Convenience method that adds a list of conversions.
+Each element in the `conversions` array should be an object like the `conversion` argument of `typed.addConversion`.

+-   `typed.clearConversions(): void`

+    Removes all conversions from the typed instance (leaving the types alone).

 -   `typed.createError(name: string, args: Array.<any>, signatures: Array.<Signature>): TypeError`

     Generates a custom error object reporting the problem with calling